leomao1979/Udacity-CarND-Advanced-Lane-Lines-P4/README.md

 When there is no fitted line available, I use sliding windows to find line pixels (lines 89 through 128 in `line.py`), otherwise I just skip it and search in the margin around the previous line position (lines 81 through 86 in `line.py`).
 Then I would check whether there are sufficient line pixels detected.
 If yes, fit the lines with a 2nd order polynomial and run sanity check on fitted lines.
-The newly detected lines would be applied only if they pass the sanity check (line 148 to 164 in `line.py`).
+The newly detected lines would be applied only if they pass the sanity check (lines 167 through 188 in `lanedetector.py` and lines 148 to 164 in `line.py`).

 Example: